arthur-e/swc-workshop/sql-intro-ecology/DC-Databases-and-SQL.md

 - `avg(weight)`: Here, the database manager takes the mean of each group of weights for each year.

 **The problem is that the database manager wasn't told how to aggregate the `sex` field.**
-When SQLite is asked to aggregate a field but isn't told how to do so, it chooses an actual value that appears in the input set of values more or less at random.
+When SQLite is asked to aggregate a field but isn't told how to do so, it choose an actual value that appears in the input set of values more or less at random.
-For instance, if we see an `M` in the `sex` field in 1978, this could be because only males were capture in this year, because the first value in the set of `sex` values was `M`, or for an entirely different reason.
+For instance, if we see an `M` in the `sex` field in 1978, this could be because only males were captured in this year, because the first value in the set of `sex` values was `M`, or for entirely different reason.

 **It's very important for you to know that this is non-standard behavior and will not work in all database management systems.**
 If you use PostgreSQL, for instance, you will get an error.